-Let’s give it up for easy recipes, especially this yogurt chicken dinner!
+Let’s give it up for easy recipes, especially this easy yogurt chicken dinner!

 The ingredients are simple, and it uses chicken legs, one of the most inexpensive proteins at the grocery store.
 An inexpensive chicken dinner?
 Now that’s what’s up.